-Gamification: A Guide to What It Is and How It's Used
+Gamification: What It Is and How It Works (With 8 Examples)

-Anyone who has a procrastinating child — or was one — knows the phrase.
+Anyone who has a procrastinating child — or was one — knows the phrase: “I’ll time you.”

 Parents say it to their children to make chores seem like a game, because they know kids would rather be playing Nintendo than cleaning their rooms or folding laundry.
 The ticking clock gives a tedious task the slight whiff of play.
 And kids like to play.
 Everyone does.

 That’s gamification in a nutshell: When you apply game mechanics (like a timer) to everyday situations where you want to motivate someone to do something.

 Gamification isn’t just something parents use to coax children into doing chores.
 Companies of all kinds — ranging from Tinder to Twitter, Starbucks to SAP — gamify their products, making them “sticky” to boost user engagement.

 All of that has made gamification one of the buzziest — and most controversial — design ideas around.

 What Is Gamification?

 Gamification is all about making non-game activities feel like they’re games.
 It’s a way of adding extrinsic motivation — dangling rewards like carrots on sticks — to enhance participation and productivity.